The Myriad Benefits of Value Stream Mapping

 The value stream map also becomes a tool for strategic planning, enhancing sales and operation planning, a dash board for the operations of the business, labour planning, work force development plan, IT resource prioritisation and more.
 A single source of truth.

 The process of getting to know your value stream through mapping is very logical and has been around for a long time.

 It won’t happen overnight, but you probably do need to start.
 Start small with the end game in sight.

 If you’re looking for some support in getting started or progressing to the next step contact the team at Shinka Management.
 There are several ways we can help.

-Daryl Kelly is a Senior Consultant with Shinka Management, a lean training and consulting firm with clients in 48 countries.
+Daryl Kelly is a Senior Consultant with Shinka Management, a lean training and consulting firm with clients in over 60 countries.
 Daryl is a hands-on lean practitioner with 24 years of solid experience applying lean principles across all operational elements of an organisation.
 He has a high level of expertise in distribution network optimisation and supply chain planning and execution systems, and has successfully implemented improvements across all aspects of sales and operations planning, forecasting, distribution planning, production planning, constraint management shop floor execution, inbound control, dispatch execution and exception management.

 Stay up-to-date with our activities, events and training by subscribing to our eNews.